mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 14 Mar 2022 - start adding annotations for notebook 03, see the work in progress here: https://www.learnpytorch.io/03_pytorch_computer_vision/
-* 12 Mar 2021 - recorded 12 videos for 02, finished section 02, now onto making materials for 03, 04, 05
+* 12 Mar 2022 - recorded 12 videos for 02, finished section 02, now onto making materials for 03, 04, 05
-* 11 Mar 2021 - recorded 9 videos for 02
+* 11 Mar 2022 - recorded 9 videos for 02
-* 10 Mar 2021 - recorded 10 videos for 02
+* 10 Mar 2022 - recorded 10 videos for 02
-* 9 Mar 2021 - cleaning up slides/code for 02, getting ready for recording
+* 9 Mar 2022 - cleaning up slides/code for 02, getting ready for recording
-* 8 Mar 2021 - recorded 9 videos for section 01, finished section 01, now onto 02
+* 8 Mar 2022 - recorded 9 videos for section 01, finished section 01, now onto 02
-* 7 Mar 2021 - recorded 4 videos for section 01
+* 7 Mar 2022 - recorded 4 videos for section 01
-* 6 Mar 2021 - recorded 4 videos for section 01
+* 6 Mar 2022 - recorded 4 videos for section 01
-* 4 Mar 2021 - recorded 10 videos for section 01
+* 4 Mar 2022 - recorded 10 videos for section 01
-* 20 Feb 2021 - recorded 8 videos for section 00, finished section, now onto 01
+* 20 Feb 2022 - recorded 8 videos for section 00, finished section, now onto 01
-* 18 Feb 2021 - recorded 13 videos for section 00
+* 18 Feb 2022 - recorded 13 videos for section 00
-* 17 Feb 2021 - recorded 11 videos for section 00
+* 17 Feb 2022 - recorded 11 videos for section 00
-* 16 Feb 2021 - added setup guide
+* 16 Feb 2022 - added setup guide
-* 12 Feb 2021 - tidy up README with table of course materials, finish images and slides for 01
+* 12 Feb 2022 - tidy up README with table of course materials, finish images and slides for 01
-* 10 Feb 2021 - finished slides and images for 00, notebook is ready for publishing: https://www.learnpytorch.io/00_pytorch_fundamentals/
+* 10 Feb 2022 - finished slides and images for 00, notebook is ready for publishing: https://www.learnpytorch.io/00_pytorch_fundamentals/
-* 01-07 Feb 2021 - add annotations for 02, finished, still need images, going to work on exercises/solutions today
+* 01-07 Feb 2022 - add annotations for 02, finished, still need images, going to work on exercises/solutions today
-* 31 Jan 2021 - start adding annotations for 02
+* 31 Jan 2022 - start adding annotations for 02
-* 28 Jan 2021 - add exercies and solutions for 01
+* 28 Jan 2022 - add exercies and solutions for 01
-* 26 Jan 2021 - lots more annotations to 01, should be finished tomorrow, will do exercises + solutions then too
+* 26 Jan 2022 - lots more annotations to 01, should be finished tomorrow, will do exercises + solutions then too
-* 24 Jan 2021 - add a bunch of annotations to 01
+* 24 Jan 2022 - add a bunch of annotations to 01
-* 21 Jan 2021 - start adding annotations for 01
+* 21 Jan 2022 - start adding annotations for 01
-* 20 Jan 2021 - finish annotations for 00 (still need to add images), add exercises and solutions for 00
+* 20 Jan 2022 - finish annotations for 00 (still need to add images), add exercises and solutions for 00
-* 19 Jan 2021 - add more annotations for 00
+* 19 Jan 2022 - add more annotations for 00
-* 18 Jan 2021 - add more annotations for 00
+* 18 Jan 2022 - add more annotations for 00
-* 17 Jan 2021 - back from holidays, adding more annotations to 00
+* 17 Jan 2022 - back from holidays, adding more annotations to 00
 * 10 Dec 2021 - start adding annoations for 00
 * 9 Dec 2021 - Created a website for the course ([learnpytorch.io](https://learnpytorch.io)) you'll see updates posted there as development continues
 * 8 Dec 2021 - Clean up notebook 07, starting to go back through code and add annotations